More Politics, More Problems? Intra-Party Dynamics and Conflict in a Politicising European Parliament

 Abstract

 The paper focuses on EP party groups as meso-level actors and on two policy domains that crystallise core ideological and strategic dilemmas in a politicised Union: immigration and environmental policy.
 These domains are highly salient in public debate and national politics, but they also expose tensions within and across party families over EU authority, competence, responsibility, and political direction.
-They are therefore particularly suited to capturing both the politicisation of the EU level and the public articulation of differences within party groups.
+They are therefore particularly suited to theorising both the politicisation of the EU level and the public articulation of differences within party groups.